 You like classical music.
 Would you listen to anything else?

-Yes, of course.
-Elvis, Johnny Cash, and Conway Twitty.
+Yes.
+Elvis, Cash, and Twitty.

 - University of Toronto, Trinity College, Hon.
 B.A., with high distinction (2013), Margaret MacMillan Trinity One Program (2010)